HALIFAX SELECTBOARD

 OLD BUSINESS

-There will be a community meeting March 25 organized by BDCC to solicit ideas for projects for ARPA funds.
+There will be a community meeting in March to have a better understanding of how we can use ARPA funds.

 No new update on the town garage roof.
 At this time we are hoping the new municipal energy systems program can help us revamp that.
-They are stating there is up to $500,000 in grant funding available.
+They are stating there is up to 500,000 in grant.
 Not sure if this is a matching grant or not yet.
 The program is just getting off the ground.
 Roberts and Silverberg are on the email list and monitoring that closely.
 If that program is not a fit then we may have to change course.

 OTHER BUSINESS